jmcg015/bookmark_manager/README.md

 So I can update my bookmarks,
 I want to change the title or URL for the bookmark

+5) As a user,
+So my bookmarks work,
+I only want to add valid websites to my bookmark manager

 ## Domain Model
 <img src="domain-model.png" alt="Domain Model Plan" title="Domain Model">